Hyrull/Sarge/README.md

 ##  Why "Sarge" anyway?
 What a weird name.

 Sarge is the mascot mouse from Hearthstone.
-He appeared as a pet in World of Warcraft in 2024 and I found him so cute I brought him along all my adventures since and made this Discord bot in his honor.
-If you want to respect the legacy, you can find Sarge's profile pic in data/Sarge.png.
+He was added as [a pet in World of Warcraft](https://www.wowhead.com/item=212606/sarge) in 2024 and I found him so adorable, I brought him along all my adventures since and made this Discord bot in his honor.
+If you want to respect the legacy, you can find Sarge's profile pic in *data/Sarge.png*.